ykyasin/Family-Space/README.md

 ### My project proposol
-I decided to make a family blog website, called Family-Space.
-The idea behind this project is to allow family members to connect with each other online.
-Esentially a social media website just for you and your loved ones.
-In this web application, users will be able to create accounts and create notes (inspiration behind the name notes is the notes stuck magnetically on the fridge).
-Users will also be able to change their account name as well as delete their accounts and notes.
+The project idea that I decided to go with is a family blog website, titled: Family-Space.
+The idea behind this project is to create an online social hub for familiy members, similar to say a family Whatsapp group chat.
+In Family-Space, members will be able to create user accounts and make posts for everyone else to see.
+For the CRUD functionality aspect, a member would be able to create a user which will be saved on the database and can then update their account names if need be, this will update their information on the database.
+Users will also be able to create posts which will be stored on the database.
+Each user can also create posts which will be stored on the database and can be viewed by other users on their main page.
+Each user can also delete any of their posts whenever they wish, which will be wiped off the database.
+And finally, each user can delete their own accounts, which will subsequently wipe out all their posts.

 ## Software Design
 ### ERD